 Tailwind is how I schedule at least ten pins to group boards a day.
 I used to schedule more pins, but lately, it hasn’t made much difference since I didn’t see as much engagement from group boards in January.
 I still use Tailwind Tribes for new pins, but I can’t tell you how much that helped because I haven’t looked at the stats in a while.

-Boardbooster is another popular scheduler.
-Click here for a free trial for new users.
+Tailwind is a Pinterest approved scheduler.
+Click here for a $15 free trial of Tailwind Plus.

 8. More manual pinning throughout the day.